How I think about AI transformation

 What happens when a dimension is missing

-Agentic AI + Leadership
+Authority + Leadership

 Capability + Leadership

-Capability + Agentic AI
+Capability + Authority

 What I believe

 AI is the most significant capability shift of our generation, and the organizations that approach it thoughtfully will create extraordinary value.
 The ones that approach it recklessly will create extraordinary damage — to their workforces, their cultures, their brands, and ultimately their competitive position.
+The data on AI adoption failure rates is not a prediction.
+It is a current measurement of what reckless looks like at scale.

 Jobs will be lost and new jobs will be created, and the transition between those two realities deserves more care, more planning, and more imagination than most organizations are currently willing to invest.
+I have watched the consequences when it does not receive that investment — in productivity declines, in trust destruction, in the silent disengagement of employees who have concluded that the organization sees them as interchangeable with the tool.

 Change management and adoption are not line items on a project plan.
 They are the result of trust, psychological safety, and leadership that earns the right to ask people to change.
+You cannot automate your way to either one.

 See the philosophy in action

-Explore The AXIS LabFollow the Builds
+Explore the AI Decision LabFollow the Builds

 What I’m building, what I’m learning, and what’s happening at the intersection of AI, workforce strategy, and the future of work.
 No hype.
 Just the signal.